thomasprost/akinoyusei.com/content/blog/galette-des-rois/index.md

 - Cooking in japan can be tricky (even more for cakes) because some ingredients are difficult to find or crazy expensive.
 For example, all-purpose flour isn’t common or very expensive so try different kinds and adjust. (https://illmakeitmyself.net/resources/guide-to-flour/)
-- Experimenting with other ingredients is always fun (but not always oishii  )
+- Experimenting with other ingredients is always fun (but not always oishii)
 - This galette is great with macha or Yuzu.